okta/okta.github.io/_source/_code/vue/index.md

 # Add Okta authentication to your Vue app

 New to Okta?
-Use our Quick Start Guide will walk you through adding user authentication to your Vue application in minutes, or download a complete sample application to see our recommended usage.
+Our Quick Start Guide will walk you through adding user authentication to your Vue application in minutes, or download a complete sample application to see our recommended usage.

 <ul class='code-list'>